berkOzkanCSGod/lesionlens/README.md

 </table>

-# LesionLens
-Parent repo for the LesionLens project
+This is the parent repo for the LesionLens project.
+Learn more at these links:

-## Links
 - [Project Website](https://scorpia2004.github.io/LesionLensWeb/)

 - [API](https://github.com/berkOzkanCSGod/lesionlens-api)